Variational Rank Reduction Autoencoders: Results

 \section{Results}

 This section presents empirical results to support the claims made when presenting VRRAEs.
 Throughout, we compare VRRAEs to three other models: a baseline diabolo AE, a Rank Reduction Autoencoder, and a Variational Autoencoder.
-We do not compare with other deterministic models since RRAEs outperformed them in \cite{mounayer2025rankreductionautoencoders}.
-We also don't compare with extensions of VAEs (e.g., discriminators or other regularizers than the KL-divergence), as these changes could be similarly applied to VRRAEs to improve their performance.
+VRRAEs are also compared to other deterministic Autoencoders in \ref{ap:other}.
+We do not compare our model with extensions of VAEs (e.g., discriminators, annealing of $\beta$ values, or using other regularizers than the KL-divergence), as these changes could be similarly applied to VRRAEs to improve their performance.

-For training, all AE models share the same base architecture (i.e., encoder and decoder), which is detailed in Appendix \ref{ap:model}.
+For training, all AE models share the same base architecture (i.e., encoder and decoder), which is detailed in \ref{ap:model}.
 The main differences between the models are the size of the latent space, set to $k^*$ for the Diabolo AE and the VAE, and to $L$ for the RRAE and the VRRAE (with a bottleneck of $k^*$ enforced via truncated SVD).
 Further, the optimal values of $\beta$ scaling the KL divergence are found by testing multiple values for both VAEs and VRRAEs and choosing the best model.
-The chosen values of $k^*$, $L$, and the process of choosing $\beta$ are given in Appendix \ref{ap:model}.
+The chosen values of $k^*$, $L$, and the process of choosing $\beta$ are given in \ref{ap:model}.

+Readers interested in more details about the training times, or the effect of the batch size can refer to both \ref{ap:time}, and \ref{ap:bs}.
+Further, the code used to produce the results in this paper is part of an open-source library in JAX \cite{jax} (Equinox \cite{eqx}), available at \url{https://github.com/JadM133/RRAEs.git}.